rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_1.md

 pushed successfuly!
 ```

-Add our changes to the Git
+Add ,commit and push our changes to the Git

 ```Bash
 git add .